 Too little light, on the other hand, also detriments the succulents.
 Indoor succulents often suffer from having not enough light, especially during winter.

 During the cold season, succulents need a light source.
 The best way to do it is by giving them an artificial light source.
-Personally, I use grow lights for my indoor succulents during winter.
-You can buy one of these on Amazon.
+Personally, I use grow lights (click here to check these lights on Amazon) for my indoor succulents during winter.

 Apart from light, succulents also need water.
 But again, not too much of it.
 Succulents don’t like overwatering.
 In fact, it kills them.